 Jazzy/contemporary piano

 I tend to start most days listening to the calming, soothing sounds provided by the ‘Soren Bebe Trio’.
-A Danish jazz pianist (landmark record ‘Echoes was originally released in 2019).
+A Danish jazz pianist (landmark record ‘Echoes' was originally released in 2019).
 My alternative is Nils Frahm, German contemporary composer who first appeared on this blog almost 10 years ago, and is still releasing brilliant music.
-If all else fails the Miles Davis Quintet ‘Bags Groove’ I a reliable source of a good mood!
+If all else fails the Miles Davis Quintet ‘Bags Groove’ is always a reliable source of a good mood!

 House / Deep house